MetOffice/cmip6-dreq-interface/djq/doc/Installation.md

 time.
 Currently, the version from `01.beta.29` is known to work, so `(cd <dqroot>/tags/01.beta.29 && python setup.py install)` to install it.

+If you are planning to use a back end which needs it, install `dqi`: this lives in `../../dqi` from this file, and `python setup.py install` will unstall it in the usual way.

 Finally check and install `djq` itself.